User guide

 Temporarily disabling type checks

-If you need to temporarily suppress type checking, you can use the suppress_type_checks() context manager to skip the checks:
+If you need to temporarily suppress type checking, you can use the suppress_type_checks() function, either as a context manager or a decorator, to skip the checks:

 from typeguard import check_type, suppress_type_checks